sketch-hq/SketchAPI/docs/pages/plugins-publish-plugin.md

 ## 2. Submit manually

-If you can't use `skpm` or want to host your plugin somewhere else than GitHub, for instance on your product website, you'll have to
+If you can’t use `skpm` or want to host your plugin somewhere else than GitHub, for instance on your product website, you’ll have to

 1. Create an appcast XML and upload it to a server.
 1. Set the `appcast` property in the plugin manifest to the URL to the XML file.